INTERMEDIATE COURSE (NNAS Silver Award)

 Use a compass to follow accurate bearings and to check the direction of footpaths or other linear features on both map and ground.

-Demonstrate knowledge of the effects of fatigue and physical discomfort brought on by navigating in demanding countryside and/or extreme weather condition.
-Knowledge of basic first aid is also expected.
+Demonstrate knowledge of the effects of fatigue and physical discomfort brought on by navigating in demanding countryside or extreme weather condition.